lorypelli/trslate/README.md

 # trslate

-This package exports a `TContext` class.<br>
+This package exports a `TContext` class<br>
-The `TContext` class exports three functions, the first one is used to translate, the second one is used to check if a language is valid and the third one is a shortcut to not specify the lang in the first one.
+The `TContext` class exports three main functions, the first one is used to translate, the second one is used to check if a language is valid and the third one is a shortcut to not specify the language every time in the first one.
+There is also another function which allows you to toggle strict mode

 ## Example